pulsar-edit/documentation/docs/developing-for-pulsar/developing-a-package.md

 ### Source code

-If you want to extend Pulsar's behavior, your package should contain a single top-level module which you export from whichever file is indicated by the `main` key in your `package.json` file.
+If you want to extend Pulsar’s behavior, your package should contain a single top-level module which you export from whichever file is indicated by the `main` key in your `package.json` file.
 In the package we just generated, the main package file is `lib/your-package-name.js`.
 The remainder of your code should be placed in the `lib` directory, and required from your top-level file.
 If the `main` key is not in your `package.json` file, it will look for `index.js` or `index.coffee` as the main entry point.

-Your package's top-level module is a singleton object that manages the lifecycle of your extensions to Pulsar.
-Even if your package creates ten different views and appends them to different parts of the DOM, it's all managed from your top-level object.
+Your package’s top-level module is a singleton object that manages the lifecycle of your extensions to Pulsar.
+Even if your package creates ten different views and appends them to different parts of the DOM, it’s all managed from your top-level object.

-Your package's top-level module can implement the following basic methods:
+Your package’s top-level module can implement the following basic methods:

 - `activate(state)`: This **optional** method is called when your package is activated.
 It is passed the state data from the last time the window was serialized if your module implements the `serialize()` method.
 Use this to do initialization work when your package is started (like setting up DOM elements or binding events).
 If this method returns a promise the package will be considered loading until the promise resolves (or rejects).
 - `initialize(state)`: This **optional** method is similar to `activate()` but is called earlier.
-Whereas activation occurs after the workspace has been deserialized (and can therefore happen after [your package's deserializers](/infrastructure/serialization-in-pulsar/#serialization-methods) have been called), `initialize()` is guaranteed to be called before everything.
+Whereas activation occurs after the workspace has been deserialized (and can therefore happen after [your package’s deserializers](/infrastructure/serialization-in-pulsar/#serialization-methods) have been called), `initialize()` is guaranteed to be called before everything.
 Use `activate()` if you want to be sure that the workspace is ready; use `initialize()` if you need to do some setup prior to your deserializers or view providers being invoked.
 - `serialize()`: This **optional** method is called when the window is shutting down, allowing you to return JSON to represent the state of your component.
-  When the window is later restored, the data you returned is passed to your module's `activate` method so you can restore your view to where the user left off.
+When the window is later restored, the data you returned is passed to your module’s `activate` method so you can restore your view to where the user left off.
 - `deactivate()`: This **optional** method is called when the window is shutting down and when the package is disabled.
 If your package is watching any files or holding external resources in any other way, release them here.
-You should also dispose of all subscriptions you're holding on to.
+You should also dispose of all subscriptions you’re holding on to.

 ### Style sheets

 Style sheets for your package should be placed in the `styles` directory.
 Any style sheets in this directory will be loaded and attached to the DOM when your package is activated.
 Style sheets can be written as CSS or [Less](http://lesscss.org), but Less is recommended.

-Ideally, you won't need much in the way of styling.
+Ideally, you won’t need much in the way of styling.
 Pulsar provides a standard set of components which define both the colors and UI elements for any package that fits into Pulsar seamlessly.
-You can view all of Pulsar's UI components by opening the styleguide: open the command palette <kbd class="platform-linux platform-win">Ctrl+Shift+P</kbd> <kbd class="platform-mac">Cmd+Shift+P</kbd> and search for `styleguide`, or type <kbd class="platform-linux platform-win">Ctrl+Shift+G</kbd> <kbd class="platform-mac">Cmd+Ctrl+Shift+G</kbd>.
+You can view all of Pulsar’s UI components by opening the styleguide: open the command palette <kbd class="platform-linux platform-win">Ctrl+Shift+P</kbd> <kbd class="platform-mac">Cmd+Shift+P</kbd> and search for `styleguide`, or type <kbd class="platform-linux platform-win">Ctrl+Shift+G</kbd> <kbd class="platform-mac">Cmd+Ctrl+Shift+G</kbd>.

 If you _do_ need special styling, try to keep only structural styles in the package style sheets.
-If you _must_ specify colors and sizing, these should be taken from the active theme's [ui-variables.less](https://github.com/pulsar-edit/atom-dark-ui/blob/master/styles/ui-variables.less).
+If you _must_ specify colors and sizing, these should be taken from the active theme’s [ui-variables.less](https://github.com/pulsar-edit/atom-dark-ui/blob/master/styles/ui-variables.less).

 An optional `styleSheets` array in your `package.json` can list the style sheets by name to specify a loading order; otherwise, style sheets are loaded alphabetically.

 ### Keymaps

-You can provide key bindings for commonly used actions for your extension, especially if you're also adding a new command.
+You can provide key bindings for commonly used actions for your extension, especially if you’re also adding a new command.
 In our new package, we have a keymap filled in for us already in the `keymaps/your-package-name.json` file:

 ```js
 {